Automated lead management creates transparency and yields results

 Automated lead management is not just about a process or a tool.
 It is marketing and sales alignment for effective lead management and conversion.

-Before automated lead management leads were collected from various channels such as trade shows, events and campaigns, then written down into an Excel sheet and stored on one’s own computer.
+Before automated lead management, leads were collected from various channels such as trade shows, events and campaigns, then written down into an Excel sheet and stored on one’s own computer.
 Or if the lead was sent by email, the email was then forwarded to the right person.
-In essence, the leads were processed and contacted without anyone storing the information into any centralized system.
+In essence, the leads were processed and contacted without anyone storing the information in any centralised system.
 This meant that it was hard for marketing or sales to gain visibility into the lead funnel or the results.

 Automated lead management means that the customer’s contact request through a web form is processed and stored into a marketing automation system or customer relationship management system, more commonly known as CRM.
 After this, it is possible to nurture the lead and eventually pass it to sales if the lead meets the right criteria.

 “Marketing and sales units still often work quite separately.
 As a result, they don’t have the necessary knowledge of each other’s actions, thoughts or goals.
 One goal of the automated lead process is for marketing to be able to deliver the right type of warm leads to sales.
 For this to be possible, marketing and sales need to discuss with each other and agree on common goals,” explains Milla Hallanoro, Marketing Automation Practice Lead.

 Automated lead processes allow marketing more data and transparency in marketing metrics, lead funnel, campaign success, and marketing and sales collaboration in general.
 With this knowledge, the marketing team can develop marketing effectiveness and scalability: scale up the activities that work, and scale down the activities that don’t work.
 Automating the lead process decreases manual work and human errors.
 Also, marketing can be more certain that the leads passed on are followed up.